BeckyHeath/multi-channel-rpi-eco-monitoring/README.md

   3. Added pre-set config.json file, specifically for offline data capture...
       a.
 Set to offline mode (won't attempt to connect to internet / FTP upload).
       b.
 Set compression to flac (in config.json & Respeaker6Mic.py)
+  4. Old Data is deleted upon boot-up.
+Make sure that after the battery dies, DiskInternals Linux Reader - https://www.diskinternals.com/linux-reader/ - is used to recover the data.

 NOTE!
 SD card should have sufficiently fast read/write speed (Class 10, **minimum 150 mb/s**), otherwise you will get overrun errors during recording.
 This means data won't record properly - you may see dead channels with no data.